Radiative spin polarization in an ultrastrong magnetic field: Numerical results

 \section{Numerical results}

 We numerically computed all transition rates for electron states in a magnetic field with $N\le 5$ and $j\ge -9/2$ to final states with $N'\le 4$ and $j'\ge-17/2$.
 The highest allowable $j$ for a given $N$ is always $j=N-1/2$.
 The reason to choose a lower $j$ cutoff for the final state is that the electron tends to lose angular momentum when it decays more often than it gains it.
 To compute the spin flip rate we take the sum $\Gamma_{\sigma\sigma'}=\sum_{N'j'}\Gamma_{Nj\sigma\rightarrow N'j'\sigma'}$ over all energetically allowed final states in this data set.
-This yields two spin flip rates for a given initial $N$ and $j$ from which we compute the equilibrium spin polarization according to the model in Appendix~\ref{app:teq}.
-Because we obtain an equilibrium spin polarization fairly close to one, we plot for readability $2n_\uparrow/(n_\uparrow+n_\downarrow)$, which is the deviation of the equilibrium spin polarisation from unity.
+This yields two spin flip rates for a given initial $N$ and $j$ from which we compute an approximation for the equilibrium spin polarization according to the model in Appendix~\ref{app:teq}.
+As the electrons radiate, a constant input of energy is needed to keep them on the same energy level.
+We make no assumption about the mechanism by which the electrons are reenergized, except that it does not cause spin flips, as is customary \cite{ST, TernovBagrovDorofejev68}.
+Because we obtain an equilibrium spin polarization fairly close to one, we plot for readability $2n_\uparrow/(n_\uparrow+n_\downarrow)$, which is the deviation of the equilibrium spin polarization from unity.

 To compare our results for the relative spin flip rates of electrons to the S\&T results, we use the plane wave approximation from \cite{LL4}.
 Here the electron is considered to be a plane wave with the time evolution $e^{-iHt}$, with $H$ the Hamiltonian of the problem under consideration.
 This approximation takes the recoil of the electron when it emits a photon into account properly and is thus an improvement over classical electrodynamics if $\mathcal E\gtrsim m_e^3/|e|B$.
 It reproduces the S\&T spin flip rates exactly \cite{LL4}.
 We choose a plane wave momentum equal to the expected tangential momentum of the highest $l$ state for a given $N$.
 This momentum can be written using Euler gamma functions.